 - emergency department

-- special care nursery and pediatrics
+- special care nursery and paediatrics

 - renal dialysis

-- mental health services
+- mental health services cancer care services.

 Midwifery graduates are generally allocated three or four clinical rotations depending on the hospital and clinical area.
 Midwifery rotations include antenatal, birthing, postnatal and domiciliary care.